tomschr/python-course-public-cloud/adv-course-context-managers.md

 > A context manager is an object that is designed to be used in a `with` statement.

+Two ways to create context manager:

+* as function with a decorator
+* as a class (not shown here)

 ## Common problems without context manager